Hexapax/vsdiat-soc-design-and-planning/README.md

 # vsdiat-soc-design-and-planning
-Follow through of a VLSI SoC design and planning workshop organized by VSD
+Walk through of a VLSI SoC design and planning workshop organized by VSD

 ## Core Concepts